Nursing - Midwifery

 The course is designed to meet all the requirements and standards for Midwifery Education (ABA 2005).
 A broad-based curriculum helps to produce critical, analytical and reflective practitioners capable of functioning in a variety of settings as midwives.

 Each year of the course has two components that consist of theoretical modules and midwifery practice modules.
-On completion of this course you will be able to:

 - demonstrate knowledge and skills to provide safe and effective care for antenatal, childbirth and postnatal care